FVCBankcorp: Q3 Earnings Snapshot - NewsBreak

 NEW YORK (AP) _ Shutterstock Inc. (SSTK) on Tuesday reported third-quarter profit of $23 million.
 The New York-based company said it had net income of 64 cents per share.
 Earnings, adjusted for one-time gains and costs, were $1 per share.
 The results topped Wall Street expectations.
 The average estimate of...

-GLENVIEW, Ill.
-(AP) _ Illinois Tool Works Inc. (ITW) on Tuesday reported third-quarter profit of $727 million.
-On a per-share basis, the Glenview, Illinois-based company said it had profit of $2.35.
-The results topped Wall Street expectations.
-The average estimate of eight analysts surveyed by Zacks Investment Research was for...
+BASEL, Switzerland (AP) _ Novartis AG (NVS) on Tuesday reported third-quarter profit of $1.57 billion.
+The Basel, Switzerland-based company said it had profit of 72 cents per share.
+Earnings, adjusted for non-recurring costs, were $1.58 per share.
+The results surpassed Wall Street expectations.
+The average estimate of five analysts surveyed...

-ARLINGTON, Va.
-(AP) _ Raytheon Technologies Corporation (RTX) on Tuesday reported third-quarter net income of $1.39 billion.
-The Arlington, Virginia-based company said it had profit of 94 cents per share.
-Earnings, adjusted for non-recurring costs, were $1.21 per share.
-The results topped Wall Street expectations.
-The average estimate of five...
+LAUSANNE, Switzerland (AP) _ Logitech International SA (LOGI) on Monday reported fiscal second-quarter net income of $82.1 million.
+The Lausanne, Switzerland-based company said it had net income of 50 cents per share.
+Earnings, adjusted for investment costs and stock option expense, were 84 cents per share.
+The results surpassed Wall...

 Comments / 0